aiXander/ComfyUI_RH_OminiControl/README.md

 ### Prerequisites

 - **ComfyUI**：Ensure that ComfyUI is installed and configured.
 [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-- **Python 依赖**：No additional libraries are usually required, but it is recommended to install diffusers version 0.31.0 to support FluxPipeline.
+- **Python**：No additional libraries are usually required, but it is recommended to install diffusers version 0.31.0 to support FluxPipeline.

 ## Download
 Clone the plugin repository into custom_nodes: